abrarimon14/ML_projects/README.md

 # ML_projects
-Some of my machine learning projects &amp; some of my python solutions to ML problems from textbooks
+Below are some of my solutions to machine learning problems

 bagging_boosting: bagging & boosting models are trained and compared, includes use of one-hot encoding